AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_avpos.md

 ## The AVpos Notecard

 Nearly every feature of AVsitter can be controlled by editing the AVpos notecard.
 It defines everything about each SITTERs menu and poses.
-Much more is possible when you learn to manually write and edit the notecard yourself, rather than using only the [NEW] menu as described in the <a href="/avsitter2_home.html#setup">Setup</a> section.
+Much more is possible when you learn to manually write and edit the notecard yourself, rather than using only the [NEW] menu as described in the [Setup](/avsitter2_home.html#setup) section.

 {% include note.html content="Your AVpos notecard should always be left as 'full perm', otherwise scripts can not read the notecard with the next owner." %}